day50-dev/Streamdown/README.md

 ![calc](https://github.com/user-attachments/assets/0b0027ca-8ef0-4b4a-b4ae-e36ff623a683)

+It is designed for AI and can be used to do parser based sophisticated pipelines and routing, cracking open various monolithic AI solutions to permit them to integrate.
+Think of it as output level routing at the semantic level.

+You can also just use it like a normal person.
 ## Configuration

 It's located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
 If this file does not exist upon first run, it will be created with default values.